cjdbarlow/Part-One/organophosphate_poisoning.md

 * **Pralidoxime**
 Reactivates acetylcholinesterase by luring the organophosphate away from the enzyme with a tantalising oxime group.
     * Pralidoxime must be used within the first few hours of poisoning
-    Aafter which the organophosphate-enzyme group 'ages' and is no longer susceptible.
+    After which the organophosphate-enzyme group 'ages' and is no longer susceptible.
     * Does not cross the blood-brain barrier and so cannot treat central effects